The Lancaster Miller Affair: Production

 The mini series became notorious for a clash with Australia's Actors Equity.
 The lead male roles of Lancaster and his friend Hayden Clarke were offered to Sam Neill and John Hargreaves, who turned them down.
 The producers then tested a large number of actors but claimed none of them were suitable and cast non-Australians Peter Firth, Don Batte and Joseph Bottoms.
 Equity objected claiming the tests of the Australian actors rejected had not been properly carried out.
 Shooting was put back but eventually Australians Kerry Mack, Nicholas Eadie and Wayne Cull were cast.

+The miniseries was filmed in and around Sydney and Melbourne.
 The shoot went for twelve weeks. $545,000 of the budget came from Film Victoria.